-Burst Descriptors are compound TLV encodings that define, for each type of upstream usage interval, the physical-layer characteristics that are to be used during that interval.
+Burst Descriptors are composed of an upstream Interval Usage Code, followed by a TLV encodings that define, for each type of upstream usage interval, the physical-layer characteristics that are to be used during that interval.
 The upstream interval usage codes are defined in the MAP message (see Section 6.3.2.3 and Table 6-16).
+The format of the Burst Descriptor is shown in Figure 6-16.